 For your science stations, choose activities that students can work through more or less independently.
 You can’t be at every station all of the time, so it’s important that students can understand what to do at the station and complete their work on their own while you circulate to troubleshoot, manage the room, and facilitate deeper learning.

+On a more practical level, you could institute an “Ask Three Before Me” rule.
+(You can learn more about that strategy at the Teaching Channel.)
+Alternatively, support stations can provide scaffolding that does not require your immediate attention.
+(Read more about those here.)
 Lastly, each science station should have simple instructions.
 Provide these instructions briefly before you begin but also include a written set of instructions at the table.
-Avoid activities that require multiple steps or extensive setup and cleanup.
+When you’re just starting out, you may want to avoid activities that require multiple steps or extensive setup and cleanup.

-I use the 5E instructional model in my classroom, and I have found that science station work is perfect for Explore activities.
-Because students are not expected to master anything at the Explore stage, you can emphasize that it’s okay for students to make mistakes, take guesses, and work through the tasks on their own.
+During exploration, students are not expected to master anything, so it’s okay if they don’t “always have the right answer.”
+You can emphasize to students that it’s okay for students to make mistakes, take guesses, and work through the tasks on their own.
 This reduces the “Is this the right answer?” questions and student frustration that can build when students are working on their own.
+(But again, support stations can help scaffold the initial transition to exploration stations!)

 This may go without saying but just for the sake of absolute clarity, it is important that science stations can be completed in any order.
 All students will have different starting points, and each activity must essentially “stand alone.”

 Additionally, each of your science stations should require about the same amount of time to complete.
 That said, because that cannot always be the case (and students work at different paces anyway), it is important to have something for students to work on if they finish early.
 I provide students with a workbook at the beginning of the unit that they can work through during this downtime.
-Alternatively, each station (or the short ones at least) could have a quick extension activity for students who finish early.
+Alternatively, each station (or the short ones at least) could have a quick extension activity for students who finish early, or you could give students some time to explore topics of interest to them — simplified “genius hour” time.

 I typically set up science stations so that students complete a different task at each station.
 I consider my ideal student grouping (typically 2 to 3) and create enough stations to facilitate that split.
 If I don’t have enough activities for that number of science stations, I may create two parallel tracks.
 For example, if I need six stations but I only have 3 activities, I have two science stations for each activity and run two parallel circuits.